exoplatform/exo-documentation/docs/GettingStarted.rst

 |settings5|

-When you click the Notification icon, all notifications will be listed in a drawer starting from the most recent one:
+When you click the Notification icon, all notifications are listed in a drawer starting from the most recent one:

 |settings6|